vetsuisse-unibe/ngs_course_2025/day1_hpc.md

 clusterstate.sh
 ```
 This script displays the current state of all nodes managed by the SLURM scheduler.

+The output of the command is a table with the following columns:

 | Column | Description |
 |---------|-------------|
 | `NODELIST` | Node name (machine identifier) |